isomerpages/nparks-fotp/index.md

 ---
 layout: homepage
-title: Isomer Site
+title: NParks Friends of the Parks
-description: Brief site description here
+description: Site of the NParks Friends of the Parks
 image: /images/isomer-logo.svg
 permalink: /
 notification: "Notification: This is a test site"